PalmKamaa/PalmKamaa/README.md

 ## :wave: Hey there!

 I am **Palm Kamaa** 👨‍💻.
 I am a graduate at Jomo Kenyatta University of Technology and Agriculture, (JKUAT) pursued B.Sc Matheatics and Computer Science.
-I have specialized in **Cybersecurity**, **Artificial Intelligence**, and **Software Development**.
+I have specialized in **Cybersecurity**, **Artificial Intelligence**.
 I enjoy using technology to craft secure, intelligent, and impactful solutions to modern challenges :desktop_computer:.
 I’m passionate about innovation and believe in the power of code to transform the world around us :mag_right:.
 I’m constantly learning, building, and securing — and I thrive on exploring new technologies and tackling real-world problems head-on :books:.

 <br/>